-Many franchisees from the Two Maids & A Mop family participate in this philanthropic partnership, supporting others could benefit from a little extra help around the house and having one less thing to worry about.
+Many franchisees from the Two Maids family participate in this philanthropic partnership, supporting others could benefit from a little extra help around the house and having one less thing to worry about.

 Dan Brosseau, a resident of Naperville, Illinois and franchisee with Two Maids remembers cleaning a cancer patient’s home the very first day he launched his new business.
 “We partnered with Cleaning For A Reason to support local families battling cancer and to help make their home a place to heal and focus on family time,” said Dan.
 “I know how hard fighting cancer can be since my family has been directly impacted by this horrible disease.
 Our entire staff is proud to continue doing our part to make a difference for these households in their time of need.”